vvvv/The-Gray-Book/reference/libraries/referencing.md

 * .NET Nugets
 * Files

-When a document references a dependency, it means that all public nodes in that dependency will be available to it via the NodeBrowser.
+When a document references a dependency, it means that all public nodes in that dependency will be available to it via the [NodeBrowser](../hde/the_nodebrowser.md).

 ## Nugets
 [NuGet](https://www.nuget.org) is the package managing system for .NET.
 Nugets are packages that can contain many .dll and/or .vl files that expose nodes to the referencing document.

+For installing nugets, see [Managing Nugets](../hde/managing-nugets.md).

 ### VL vs. .NET Nugets
 A VL Nuget is a nuget specifically created for use with vl that won't work for any other [.NET language](https://en.wikipedia.org/wiki/List_of_CLI_languages).
 It is still a valid nuget in the original terms of NuGet but since it contains .vl documents it will not be useable outside of vl.